thephpleague/csv/docs/9.0/reader/record-mapping.md

 The `CastToNaira` will convert the cell value into a `Narai` object and if the value is `null`, `20_00` will be used.
 To allow your object to cast the cell value to your liking it needs to implement the `TypeCasting` interface.
-To do so, you must define a `toVariable` method that will return the correct value once converted.

 ```php
 <?php